evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <HighlightedArea title="Summary of our Approach">
 <ol>
     <li>Getting an overview of the data set and the information it contains</li>
-    <li>Online research on recruiters and the recruitment process, general information seeking behavior and related work</li>
+    <li>Online research on recruiters and the recruitment process, general information seeking behavior, and related work</li>
     <li>Definition of the problem formulation and research questions</li>
     <li>Iterative Log Analysis using R in the software R Studio</li>
     <li>Interpretation of the results regarding the different research questions and particularly outstanding industries</li>